-Students may use electronic devices during class for note-taking only.
+Students may use electronic devices during class for note-taking or as directed by the instructor for group activities.

-On-line Communication
+On-line Communication (email, eLearn, etc.)

-Outside of the classroom, instructors will (if necessary) communicate with students using their official Capilano University email.
+Outside of the classroom, instructors will (if necessary) communicate with students using either their official Capilano University email or eLearn; please check both regularly.
 Official communication between Capilano University and students is delivered to students' Capilano University email addresses only.